 2011 NBA Playoffs Western Conference Quarterfinals, Game #3

-Our NBA handicappers are red hot in the playoffs so far.
-Check out our NBA odds page for the best line for this game and every other playoff game.
+Our NBA handicappers are red hot in the playoffs.
+Check out our NBA odds page to find out the best odds on this game and every other playoff game.